• Fome de Conhecimento - Carbono Galeria

 b.
 1963, Beirut, Lebanon | Lives and works in São Paulo (SP), Brazil.

-“They are designs designed by a belief freed from autonomy, or from constructivist dogmas.
-The industrial, the structural and the functional are completely covered by fiction, by the effect.”
-Marcelo Campos.
+As critic Marcelo Campos observed, “these are designs conceived from a belief liberated from autonomy, or from constructivist dogmas.
+The industrial, the structural, and the functional are completely covered by fiction, by effect.”

 Representative galleries